FlynnVIN10/Council/README.md

 The council is intentionally tuned for radical, high-leverage software engineering growth.
 It prioritizes frontier practices (formal methods, advanced types, property-based testing, AI agents, etc.) and produces portfolios of ambitious experiments rather than single safe recommendations.

+## The Curator Agent

+The council now begins with the Curator — a fast, engaging assistant who:
+- Greets and clarifies your query
+- Hands off to the full bold council for deep deliberation
+- Provides quick initial feedback while keeping runtime fast

+This makes interaction feel more responsive and conversational.
+The Curator uses a lower token limit (400 tokens) for quick responses, while the full council (Researcher → Critic → Planner → Judge) uses the full token allocation for deep, bold deliberation.

 ### Recommended Settings (Bold & Deep Mode)